 We are currently in negotiations for additional and renewal leased premises.
-On January 25, 2007, we entered into a lease which takes effect on February 1, 2007, for an office suite in Tampa, Florida.
+By January 31, 2007, we expect to have secured an additional office suite in Tampa, Florida.
 It is anticipated that this office suite will be approximately 200 square feet in size.
 Our current leases for our Glendale and Newbury Park locations expire in September 2007.
 We are in active negotiations to renew our existing leases in both locations.
 The lease for our Reno, Nevada, offices expires in March 2008.
 We are currently in lease renewal negotiations for this location.
 The lease for our Fresno, California office expires in July 2008.
 We anticipate beginning lease renewal negotiations for that space in the second quarter of 2007.